Krabat: Analysis

-A thorough research of various historical documents established that Krabat was in fact Janko Šajatović (1624–1704), a Croat (Crabat) cavalry commander from Žumberak who came to the north of Germany in 1658 to defend the borders of Christian Europe.
-After he became known for his military abilities the Saxon prince invited him to be in his personal guard.
-As a reward, as a man of trust, the prince gave him a property in Groß Särchen, where with his knowledge and skills, since he was one of the few literate people in the area which was already inhabited by Sorbs, he helped people in various ways.
-He taught them to drain swamps, to build mills, he started farming in that area.
-A favorite among the nobility and the people, he quickly became a legend, so even after his death, stories about his heroism spread and supernatural powers were attributed to him, which resulted in sagas and legends about him that were an inspiration to many writers.
+Thorough research of various historical documents established that Krabat was in fact Janko Šajatović (1624–1704), a Croat (Crabat) cavalry commander from Žumberak who came to the north of Germany in 1658 to defend the borders of Christian Europe.
+After gaining recognition for his military abilities, the Saxon prince invited him to be in his personal guard.
+As a reward for his trustworthiness, the prince gave him a property in Groß Särchen.
+There with his knowledge and skills, since he was one of the few literate people in the area which was already inhabited by Sorbs, he helped people in various ways.
+He taught them to drain swamps, to build mills, and he started farming in that area.
+A favorite among the nobility and the people, he quickly became a legend, so even after his death, stories about his heroism spread and supernatural powers were attributed to him, which resulted in sagas and legends that inspired many writers.

-The tale of Krabat's apprenticeship to an evil sorcerer with malefic powers can be classified, in folkloristic studies, as Aarne–Thompson–Uther ATU 325, "The Sorcerer's Apprentice".
+In folkloristic studies, the tale of Krabat's apprenticeship to an evil sorcerer with malefic powers can be classified, as Aarne–Thompson–Uther ATU 325, "The Sorcerer's Apprentice."

-The folk tale is centered around the area of Lusatia, most notably the settlement of Čorny Chołmc (Schwarzkolm), which today is a district of the city of Hoyerswerda, where Krabat is said to have learned his sorcerous powers.
+The folk tale is centered around the area of Lusatia, most notably the settlement of Čorny Chołmc (Schwarzkollm), is now a district of the city of Hoyerswerda, where Krabat is said to have learned his sorcerous powers.